 2. Now add ice-cubes, cold water and as much milk as you like.
 Serve with a straw.

 If you do not like instant coffee, and rather prefer to drink real coffee, then the “fredo cappuccino” and “fredo espresso” are very nice alternatives, but more difficult to make at home.

-You are very welcome to download the free eBook and learn about the big variation of coffees in Greece, warm and cold, as well as how to order them in Greek.
+You are welcome to download the eBook and learn about the big variation of coffees in Greece, warm and cold, as well as how to order them in Greek.
 (Audio included for the correct pronunciation)